-BSA | The Software Alliance appreciates the opportunity to provide feedback on the draft Washington Privacy Act 2021 ("the draft Act").
+BSA | The Software Alliance1 appreciates the opportunity to provide feedback on SB 5062, the Washington Privacy Act 2021.
 BSA supports a strong, national comprehensive privacy law that provides consumers meaningful rights over their personal data and obligates businesses to handle personal data in line with consumers' expectations.
-In our advocacy, we have expressed support for consumer protections similar to many of those in the draft Act.
+In our advocacy, we have expressed support for consumer protections similar to many of those in the proposed Act.
 We commend your work to ensure that consumers' rights in their personal data - and the obligations imposed on businesses - function in a world where different types of companies play different roles in handling consumers' personal data.

 BSA members are enterprise software companies that create the technology products and services that other businesses use.
-For example, BSA members provide business-tobusiness tools including cloud storage services, customer relationship management software, human resource management programs, identity management services, and collaboration software.
+For example, BSA members provide business-to- business tools including cloud storage services, customer relationship management software, human resource management programs, identity management services, and collaboration software.
 Businesses entrust some of their most sensitive information - including personal data - with BSA members.
 Our companies work hard to keep that trust.
 As a result, privacy and security protections are fundamental parts of BSA members' operations, and their business models do not depend on monetizing users' data.

-We are writing to express our support for the draft Act's clear recognition of the unique role of data processors.
+We are writing to express our support for the proposed Act's clear recognition of the unique role of data processors.
 Privacy laws worldwide reflect the fundamental distinction between data processors, which handle a consumer's personal data on behalf of other businesses, and data controllers, which decide how a consumer's personal data will be collected and used.
 For example, the European Union's General Data Protection Regulation ("GDPR") imposes different obligations on data processors than on data controllers, in light of their different roles in handling personal data.
 Similarly, the California Consumer Privacy Act ("CCPA") distinguishes between "businesses" that decide how data will be collected and used and "service providers" that process data on behalf of such businesses.
-The distinction between data processors and data controllers is foundational not only to privacy laws across the
+The distinction between data processors and data controllers is foundational not only to privacy laws across the globe, but also to leading international privacy standards and voluntary frameworks that promote cross-border data transfers.2 We commend you for incorporating this global standard into the proposed Act, which clearly distinguishes between controllers and processors.